Chipdelmal/pyMSync/README.md

 file:///media/hdd/Music/Yuck/Glow & Behold/11 Glow & Behold.mp3
 ```

-Example of use:
+### Example of use

-This run will take the 'Mixtape127_TonightTonight.m3u' playlist, and copies the referenced audio files to the '/Sync/Mixtapes' folder with a new m3u placed at its root.
+This run will take the _Mixtape127_TonightTonight.m3u_ playlist, and copies the referenced audio files to the '/Sync/Mixtapes' folder with a new m3u placed at its root:

 ```bash
 python pyMSync.py \